gletort/FishFeats/docs/Get-cells.md

 Click on `Project now` to recalultes with the new parameters.

-If this algorithm don't succeed even with tuning the parameters, you can use dedicated software to local projection as [LocalZProjector](https://gitlab.pasteur.fr/iah-public/localzprojector) and then load the results in `fishfeats`.
+If this algorithm doesn't succeed even with tuning the parameters, you can use dedicated software to local projection as [LocalZProjector](https://gitlab.pasteur.fr/iah-public/localzprojector) and then load the results in `fishfeats`.

 ## Manual correction